-Having two doses of a COVID-19 vaccine has been linked with negative protection against symptomatic infection with the disease, scientists say, while a previous infection without vaccination offers around 50 percent immunity, according to a study analyzing the Omicron wave in Qatar.
+Having two doses of a COVID-19 vaccine has been linked with negative protection against symptomatic infection from the disease, while a previous infection without vaccination offers around 50 percent immunity, according to data from a study by Weill Cornell Medicine in Qatar.

 The study, published in the New England Journal of Medicine on June 15, examined the Omicron wave in Qatar that occurred from around December 2021 to February 2022, comparing vaccination rates and immunity among more than 100,000 Omicron infected and non-infected individuals.

-Six months after getting two doses of the Pfizer vaccine, immunity against any Omicron infection gradually dropped to -3.4 percent, below an average person without infection and vaccination (control) which would be set at 0.
+Six months after getting two doses of the Pfizer vaccine, immunity against Omicron symptoms gradually dropped to -3.4 percent, below an average person without infection and vaccination (control) which would be set at 0.

-For two doses of the Moderna vaccine, immunity against any Omicron infection dropped to -10.3 percent after more than six months since the last injection.
+For two doses of the Moderna vaccine, immunity against Omicron symptoms dropped to -10.3 percent after more than six months since the last injection.

-In comparison, previous infection gave 50 percent immunity, even over 300 days after the infection, which is a far longer period of protection.
+In comparison, previous infection gave 50 percent immunity, even over 300 days after the infection, which is a far stronger, and more sustained immunity.